-The nineteen Facilities authorized under this permit are listed in Table 1A column 1.
+The 19 Facilities authorized under this permit are listed in Table 1A column 1.
 These facilities constitute those, not permitted by rule, where there is potential for release of pollutants to ground water.
-The nine facilities listed in Table 1B under the "Permit By Rule" heading are for unit processes not specifically addressed by this permit.
+The 9 facilities listed in Table 1B under the "Permit By Rule" heading are for unit processes not specifically addressed by this permit.
 However, no discharge of pollutants to ground water from these sites is allowed.
+All facilities are provided on Figure 2.